Marella Explorer: TUI Cruises

 In April 2008 Royal Caribbean Cruises Ltd., the parent company of Celebrity Cruises, announced that the Celebrity Galaxy would cease service with Celebrity in March 2009 and subsequently be transferred to the fleet of TUI Cruises, a joint subsidiary of Royal Caribbean Cruises and TUI AG aimed at the German cruise market.

 Following withdrawal from Celebrity Cruises' service, the ship sailed to the Lloyd Werft shipyard in Bremerhaven, Germany where she received a € 50 million refit to modernise her facilities and cabins to make her better suited for the needs of the German market.
 Additional balconies were also fitted on existing outside cabins.
 Following the 38-day refit the ship was renamed Mein Schiff in Hamburg on 15 May 2009, and she entered service with TUI Cruises on a Baltic Sea cruise starting from Kiel on 23 May 2009.

 On 10 August 2014, the 76-meter-long service supply vessel Princess Marseilles struck the Mein Schiff 1 in the port of Bergen, Norway.
 The Mein Schiff 1 sustained minimal damage.

 In the evening of 12 October 2014, around 9 p.m. a fire broke out in the incinerator on deck 3 while the cruise ship was en route from Barcelona to Palma de Mallorca with more than 2000 passengers.
 The crew was able to extinguish the fire within short time, and the ship docked as scheduled at Palma in the morning of 13 October.
 The message "Bravo, Bravo, Bravo, Fire in the Garbage" could accidentally be heard from the PA system.
 Some minutes later the master Rolf Johannes Noack notified the passengers about the incident.
 The show in the Theater had been interrupted until the fire was out.
 The passengers had remained calm.

+Marella Cruises

 In May 2015, TUI Group announced that as part of their modernization strategy, TUI Cruises' Mein Schiff 1 and Mein Schiff 2 would be transferred to Thomson Cruises over the next few years.